 Just a few more finishing touches are needed before the building is ready to be used.
 Cooper says they are currently working on running electricity through the building, and the insulation will be the last step.

 Within the next few weeks, Cooper says he and the students will be moving the equipment into the building.

-The quonset athletic facility will be open for business hopefully by the fall.
+The Quonset HutTM athletic facility will be open for business hopefully by the fall.